vestigefi/StateDecoding/README.md

 ### How to add an application type

 For a new application type, create a new directory in **/src/application_types** (NOT IN src/common).
-Name it using the unique ID of your application type (e.g. _AF1L_).
+Name it using the unique ID of your application type (e.g. _TMPL_ for Template).
+Keep the ID unique but as short as possible (4 characters).

 You can copy a template from `/src/common/TMPL/Template.py` or `/src/common/TMPL/Template.ts`.
 Afterward simply implement all the required methods to fit your new application type.